luigiquiros/inventa/docs/configuration-options.md

     min_ZodiacScore = 0.9               #cut-off filter for considering a sirius annotation valable.
 It is used in combination with min_ConfidenceScore. min_ConfidenceScore = 0.0           #cut-off filter for considering a sirius annotation valable.
 '0.0' as default.

-    #other:

-    only_ms2_annotations = False       # False to considere both, MS1 & MS2 annotations, False will only considerer MS2 annotations
     annotation_preference = 0          # Only Annotated nodes: '1'
                                     # Only Not annotated: '0'
 ```